Supervised Dynamic Dimension Reduction with Deep Neural Network

 Our primary goal is to evaluate whether the proposed SDDP can extract factors that are more predictively powerful than other methods.
 We compare the performance of four DNN forecasting algorithms (TCN \citep{bai2018empirical}, LSTM \citep{hochreiter1997long}, DeepAR \citep{SALINAS20201181}, and TimesNet \cite{wu2023timesnet}) using factors extracted in three ways: traditional unsupervised principal component analysis (\textbf{PCA}), the supervised dynamic PCA (\textbf{sdPCA}) \cite{gao2024supervised}, and the proposed supervised deep dynamic PCA (\textbf{SDDP}).
 We benchmark these methods against the \textbf{Vanilla} approach that feeds high-dimensional covariates directly into DNNs without any dimension reduction.
 We include two factor-augmented deep learning algorithms: Autoencoder Augmented Regression (AEAR) \citep{lei2018supervised} and DeepGLO \citep{sen2019thinkgloballyactlocally}, and two Transformer-based algorithms: Autoformer \citep{wu2021autoformer} and Crossformer \citep{zhang2023crossformer} as well as traditional ARIMA, as additional benchmarks.

-Table \ref{tab:Performance comparison} summarizes the comparisons of prediction accuracy, using different methods.
+Table \ref{tab:Performance comparison} summarizes the comparisons of prediction accuracy using different methods.
 We use the mean absolute error (MAE) and root mean squared error (RMSE) over the testing data as evaluation metrics.
-Results are reported based on 100 repetitions, with the associated 95\% confidence intervals in Table~\ref{tab:Confidence interval details}.
+Results are reported based on 100 repetitions, with the associated 95\% confidence intervals in Table~S.3 (in the Appendix).
 Since datasets vary in scale, raw MAEs and RMSEs are not directly comparable across datasets.
-To overcome this limitation, we provide min-max normalized MAEs and RMSEs in Table \ref{tab:cumulative-normalized-error}, with details of the normalization procedure introduced in the Appendix.
-We also record the average runtime in Table~\ref{tab:Runtime} to further assess the practicality of various methods.
+To overcome this limitation, we provide min-max normalized MAEs and RMSEs in Table S.2, with details of the normalization procedure introduced in the Appendix.
+We also record the average runtime in Table~S.4 (in the Appendix) to further assess the practicality of various methods.

 As shown in Table \ref{tab:Performance comparison}, among all the methods considered, SDDP methods consistently achieve the best performance in 4 out of 5 datasets (except for the Light data, in which DeepGLO excels).
 Additionally, when comparing different dimension reduction strategies within the same DNN forecasting algorithm, the proposed SDDP outperforms the sdPCA, unsupervised PCA, and Vanilla methods by a large margin in most learning algorithms (except for TimesNet, in which all dimension reduction approaches yield comparable performance).
 The numerical comparisons demonstrate that the dynamic, supervised, and nonlinear nature of SDDP equips it with enhanced ability to effectively capture the informative structure embedded in high-dimensional time series data, thereby boosting the model's predictive power.